BlockCat/CatZero/README.md

 This project will probably end up in the dust, so excuses to any (if any) who comes across this project.

 ## What it will do:
 1. Provide rules (somehow)
 2. Play along these rules and learn.
 3. Provide an API to play against

+## Requirements
+- Python 3.6+
+- Tensorflow
+- Keras
+- Numpy

 ## In progress
-* Implement a monte carlo tree search algorithm
+* Do learning

 ## Todo
 * Fix the python model
 * Train the neural network with the game

 ## Finished
+* Implement a monte carlo tree search algorithm

 ## How AlphaZero works (globally)
 How alpha zero works with a resnet split into two ends: Policy and Value networks.